sats17/java-observability-stack/README.md

-# spring-boot-starter-monitor
+# spring-boot-observability-stack

 This project demonstrates how to integrate OpenTelemetry with a Spring Boot application to collect and send logs, traces, and metrics to Elasticsearch, Kibana, and Elastic APM.
-The project consists of:
+The project consists of the following components:

     Weather Gateway: Handles incoming requests and routes them to the weather aggregator service.
     Weather Aggregator: Aggregate weather information from third party weather API and return consolidated response.